Jean-Kenned/pokemon-app/README.md

 * Jest to execute unit tests.
 * Storybook to document the components.
 * Eslint to establish patterns of code.
+* Husky to execute lint-stage and unit tests in git pre commit hook.
+* git-commit-msg-linter to guarantee the use of convencional commits.

 ## Executing the application